jpsalvadorm63/react-briza/react_router/COURSE_05-B.md

 That way we'll adjust the opacity of an element anytime it has a class name of `fade-enter` (which `CSSTransition` will apply for us).

-Alright now that we have our App set up and we understand a little bit more about React Transition Group, let's join them.
+Alright now that we have our Widget set up and we understand a little bit more about React Transition Group, let's join them.

 First, we know that we have to wrap everything that's going to be animating